-A culinary collaboration of six of Long Island’s most notable chefs, each responsible for a separate course within the meal, The Chefs’ Table dinner is an opportunity to showcase excellent food, made by talented people and served to generous guests, whose $200 tickets will earn them each a spot at the all-inclusive event.
-With one hundred percent of the proceeds going directly to the Share Our Strength’s No Kids Hungry campaign, Chef Tchinnis and his colleagues hope to embark on the first of many events that bring required attention and much needed relief to the heartbreaking epidemic of children going hungry.
+A culinary collaboration of six of Long Island’s most notable chefs, each responsible for a separate course within the meal, the Chefs’ Table dinner is an opportunity to showcase excellent food, made by talented people and served to generous guests, whose $200 tickets will earn them each a spot at the all-inclusive event.
+With 100 percent of the proceeds going directly to the Share Our Strength’s No Kids Hungry campaign, chef Tchinnis and his colleagues hope to embark on the first of many events that bring required attention and much needed relief to the heartbreaking epidemic of children going hungry.

 Who’s on First?
 Chef Stephan Bogardus!
 His is the first course of our tasting menu at The Chefs’ Table for No Kid Hungry on Feb 27th.
 Born and raised in Cutchogue, Stephan started cooking at age 13 and began his career at the North Fork Table and Inn.
 Who says you can’t come home again? @chefbogard #TheChefsTableLI #restaurants #LI #LIrestaurants #diningout #longislandeats #longislandrestaurants #chefs #greatchefs #bestchefs #longislandchefs #celebritychefs #culinary #culinaryevents #charity #tastingmenu

-With food under wraps, I can’t go into details about the sumptuous dishes that will no doubt be present, but Michael Psilakis, Chef and Owner of MP Taverna in Roslyn admits, “This is a group of hugely talented chefs working together for a great cause so I definitely forsee the meal coming together harmoniously.
+With food under wraps, I can’t go into details about the sumptuous dishes that will no doubt be present, but Michael Psilakis, chef and owner of MP Taverna in Roslyn admits, “This is a group of hugely talented chefs working together for a great cause, so I definitely foresee the meal coming together harmoniously.
 All I can tell you is I’m doing something delicious with lamb.
 I’m Greek after all!”

 Reservations for this fantastic event can be made by calling Swallow restaurant.
 Seating is limited.
 Additional donations are being accepted as well.